This free printable recipe book for kids is a super fun way to boost learning and more.

 AND you’ll get emails with ideas, resources, and encouragement to make life and learning fun 🙂

-Which of these printables do you think your young chefs will like the best for making their own recipe book?
+Which of these printables do you think your little chefs will like the best for making their own recipe book?
+If you’ve got a great idea (or have some savory recipes to share) for young chefs, please share in the comments area at the bottom of this post.

-Wishing you tons of learning fun with this free printable recipe book for kids!
+Wishing you so much fun with this free printable recipe book for kids!